 That said, giving back to workers with sincere appreciation and recognition is a powerful way to start treating the problem's root.
 A growing body of research confirms a clear relationship between high levels of appreciation and employee engagement.

 At this point, I'm sure you don't even need to see these statistics to trust in the power of appreciation.
-We believe it on a gut-level based on our own experience.
+We believe it on a gut level based on our own experience.

+Your company probably practices some form of recognition already.
 For example, celebrating employee birthdays, work anniversaries or giving performance reviews each year.

 Structured forms of recognition (like in the examples above) are a good starting point.
 But there are two major disadvantages to this type of recognition: they lack frequency and personalization.

-To keep their mental gas tanks full, employees need genuine and personalized recognition more regularly -- especially from their managers!
+To keep their mental gas tanks full, employees need genuine and personalized recognition more regularly – especially from their managers!

 The beauty of this type of program is that it's easy to put in place.
-And unlike other initiatives in your HR Strategy that can take weeks to roll-out, and many months before you see an impact, a digital recognition program can be up and ready in less than a day.
+And unlike other initiatives in your HR Strategy that can take weeks to roll out, and many months before you see an impact, a digital recognition program can be up and ready in less than a day.
 And the positive feelings start flowing as soon as the first recognition message is sent!

-We hear your concern.
-The main challenge for recognition often lies in opening employees up to the idea of expressing appreciation and gratitude in the workplace.
+And you're right — the main challenge for recognition often lies in opening employees up to the idea of expressing appreciation and gratitude openly in the workplace.

 Without a doubt, expressing recognition is a soft-skill some people need help with!